LtiLibrary/LtiAdvantagePlatform/README.md

    - Tools can get all line items for a course, get a specific line item, and get results from the platform; and they can post scores to the platform.
 - Names and Role Provisioning Services v2
    - Tools can get course membership from the platform.
+- Deep Linking
+   - Tools can add LTI links to the platform or course.

 ## Dependencies